 Regardless of whether you eat this salad with the hopes that this year will be better than the last, it will still bring much merriment to your taste buds.
 The Year of the Chopped Salad is going to be a good one.
 I can feel it.

-- 1 bosc pear, cored and thinly sliced into strips
+1 ripe pear (I used bosc), cored and thinly sliced into strips

-- Make the Salad: Preheat oven to 400ºF.
+- For the salad, preheat oven to 400ºF.
 On a large rimmed baking sheet, toss squash and pear with oil and salt.
 Roast for 25 minutes.
 Add green beans, stir to incorporate, and roast for an additional 10 minutes.
 Allow to cool for 10 minutes before adding roasted vegetables to a large salad bowl along with arugula, feta, and seeds.

-- Make the Dressing: In a small jar to shake, or bowl to whisk, combine all dressing ingredients.
+- For the dressing, in a small jar to shake, or bowl to whisk, combine all dressing ingredients.

-- To Serve: Add dressing to prepared salad and toss until fully combined.
+- To assemble, add dressing to prepared salad and toss until fully combined.
 Serve immediately.